-The Group and Company has entered into 3 years (2021: 3 years) renewable operating lease agreement for the use of the office building.
-The operating lease will be further renewed yearly at least one month before the expiry of the tenancy agreement.
+The Group and Company have entered into 3 years (2022: 3 years) renewable operating lease agreement for the use of the office building.
+The operating lease will be further reviewed yearly at least one month before the expiry of the tenancy agreement.